SeldonIO/alibi-detect/doc/source/overview/config_files.md

 **For backend-specific functions/classes, [backend] should be replaced the desired backend e.g. `tensorflow` or `pytorch`.*

-These can be used in `config.toml` files without the need to explicitly import `alibi_detect.utils.registry`.
+These can be used in `config.toml` files without the need to explicitly import `alibi_detect.registry`.
 Of particular importance are the `preprocess_drift` utility functions, which allows models, tokenizers and embeddings to be easily specified for preprocessing, as demonstrated in the [IMDB example](imdb_example).